Libensemble/libensemble/docs/quickstart.rst

 where N is the number of processors.
 This will launch one manager and N-1 workers.

-If running in local mode which uses Python's multiprocessing module, the local comms option and number of workers must be specified in :ref:`libE_specs<datastruct-libe-specs>`.
+If running in local mode, which uses Python's multiprocessing module, the local comms option and number of workers must be specified in :ref:`libE_specs<datastruct-libe-specs>`.
 The script can then be run as a regular python script::

     python myscript.py

-If you would like to specify these via command line options you may use the parse_args function that is used in the regression tests, which can be found in common.py under that directory.
+When specifying these via command line options, one may use the parse_args function that is used in the regression tests, which can be found in common.py under that directory.